Thatcham Park C.E. (VC) Primary School

 - 5.3: How are speech and language therapy, occupational therapy and physiotherapy services provided?

-Children who are of pre-school age (birth to end of nursery) will be able to access the Speech and Language Therapy Service (SLT) by contacting CYPIT or CYPF via the website, reading the relevant self-help documents on the website or attending a local drop in clinic.
+Children who are of pre-school age (birth to end of nursery) will be able to access the Speech and Language Therapy Service (SLT) by contacting CYPIT or CYPF via the website, reading the relevant self-help documents on the website or attending a local drop in clinic (when they are running again post COVID).
 Children of school age will be referred to the SLT via the school and SENCO; concerns should be discussed with the class teacher.

 Where a pupil has an EHC plan the school can refer them to the Occupation Therapist (OT) & Physiotherapy.
-Prior to the parents can request and OT and physio assessment via the GP.
+Prior to this parents must request and OT and physio assessment via the GP.

 - 5.4: What should I do if I think my child needs to be seen by a speech and language therapist, occupational therapist or physiotherapist?